HMQFeeder/TactoeBot/README.md

 6.Start the game

   After Acamera.py generates a JSON file containing the Board to Robot matrix, return to the innit.py terminal and press Enter.
 The robot is now ready.
 After you make a move, press F and   the DeltaX robot will calculate and execute its move.

+  !!!Note: remember to create your env file with your roboflow api key in it